timkahlke/LongRead_tutorials/docs/APP_ANS.md

 #### 2. What changed/ got better / got worse?

 Again, Racon decreased the error rate although not significantly.
-However, it seems that the contiguity of the hits decreased: in both modes, 1-to-1 and M-to-M, the number of alignments increased and at the same time the alingments (on average) got shorter.
+Additionally, it seems that the contiguity of the hits decreased: in both modes, 1-to-1 and M-to-M, the number of alignments increased and at the same time the alignments (on average) got shorter.
+However, if this is a problem, i.e., whether this made the assembly "worse" or not is not clear.
+Differences between the reference and the assembly could be based on small INDELS in either sequence, not just in the assembly.